rmarcosmw/Extrahop/README.md

 # Extrahop
-this is all my collection of Extrahop triggers
+this is all my collection of Extrahop bundles & triggers